Yasnaya Polyana: Leo Tolstoy at Yasnaya Polyana

 Tolstoy entertained almost all the important Russian cultural and artistic figures of his time at Yasnaya Polyana.
-His guests are known to have included Anton Chekhov, Turgenev, Maxim Gorky, the painters Valentin Serov, and Ilya Repin.
+His guests are known to have included Anton Chekhov, Ivan Turgenev, Maxim Gorky, the painters Valentin Serov, and Ilya Repin.

 After Tolstoy's death

 In 1911, Tolstoy's widow Sofia Alexandrovna applied to Tsar Nicholas II to have Yasnaya Polyana made into a state museum.
 The Tsar refused, but did grant a pension to the family which allowed the house and estate to be preserved as they were.

 In 1919, the Soviet Government formally put Yasnaya Polyana under the protection of the state, and in June 1921 Yasnaya Polyana was nationalized and became a state museum, receiving 3,147 visitors in its first year.

 In October 1941, as the Germans approached Moscow, 110 crates filled with the exhibits of the museum were evacuated to Moscow, and then to Tomsk.
 The estate was occupied by the Germans for 45 days, who turned the Leo Tolstoy House into a hospital, and German soldiers who died in the hospital were buried around Tolstoy's grave.
 A fire during the occupation damaged the upper floor of the house.
 Following the war the estate was restored to the way it looked when Count Tolstoy lived there.
 Soviet propaganda made use of the Germans' disregard of the house's cultural value in the 1942 war documentary film Moscow Strikes Back.